mnbroatch/yarn-bound/README.md

 # Caveats

+The lookahead feature means that <<if ... >> statements will get evaluated

-The `isDialogueEnd` feature assumes your dialogue will terminate on a TextResult, rather than a CommandResult or OptionsResult.
-The property will be absent if:
-  - The dialogue terminates on an OptionsResult, or
+The `isDialogueEnd` property will be absent if the dialogue terminates on an OptionsResult.
-  - The dialogue terminates on a CommandResult and a `handleCommand` callback is supplied.
-    - Terminating on the `<<stop>>` command is fine

 # Other included versions